prefix-dev/pixi/CONTRIBUTIONS.md

 To make contributing as easy as possible we made pixi a pixi project :wink:.

 ## Getting started
-Clone our project locally on your machine.
+Clone our project locally on your machine:

 ```
 git clone https://github.com/prefix-dev/pixi.git